How to Pay Your Tuition and Fees

 Your student account balance on MyServiceHub confirms your tuition and residence fees owing.
 If you are a newly admitted student, the tuition deposit amount is confirmed on your Offer of Admission.

-If you are a newly admitted student looking to pay your tuition deposit, please see the Approved Students: Pay Your Tuition Deposit information for deposit amounts, deadlines and FAQs.
+If you are a newly admitted student looking to pay your tuition deposit, please see the Approved Students page for deposit amounts, deadlines and FAQs.

 Payments can be made online or in person through your Canadian bank or credit union.